OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 #v(-10pt)
-*Reasoner*: Given a problem statement, disired *consequences*, and constraints, find a *cause*, by exploring *exponentially large*, or even *infinitely many* configurations.
+*Reasoner*: Given a problem statement, disired *consequences*, and constraints, find a *cause*, by exploring *exponentially large*, or even *infinitely many* solution space.

 We can combine LLM + Reasoner! @Pan2023